vespinola/Jasy/README.md

 Jasy(moon, in guarani language) is an iOS app that works with Astronomy Picture of the Day API service(APOD).
 Users can search apods by month and year, between 1995-06-16 and the current day.
 All filtered apods will be shown in a collection.

-The refresh button gets the lastest apods.
+The refresh button gets the latest apods.

 Users can tap a picture, zoom it and read its explanation.